skoussou/aws-lambdas-to-azure-quarkus-containers/quarkus-scheduled-quickstart/README.md

 ### Building & Testing the Container

-Use the scripts in `local-image-build-test` and [Guidelines for building application and any external dependency containers for local functional tests](https://github.com/cariad-cloud/residency-docs/blob/developer-delivery-cookbook/how-to-docs/local-container-building-fort-testing.md) to test it localLy.
+Use the scripts in `image-build` and [Guidelines for building application and any external dependency containers for local functional tests](https://github.com/cariad-cloud/residency-docs/blob/developer-delivery-cookbook/how-to-docs/local-container-building-fort-testing.md) to test it localLy.

 you should see some activity in the log, you can go to the Cosmos DB Data Explorer to see your data.

 ## Push the image to the a Container registry

 ```
-local-image-build-test/image-deploy-to-registry.sh podman|docker
+image-build/image-deploy-to-registry.sh podman|docker
 ```

 This script will push the container image to :